jgori-ouistiti/PVPlib/docs/index.rst

 Known Caveats
 =====================

 Currently, the library only handles dimensions up to 3-D. The existing code is fully compatible with any N dimension, except for a single method.
-However, because it is unclear why a N > 3 PVP would be useful, I haven't generalized the method yet.
-You can open a feature request on Github if you need and N-D version.
+However, because it is unclear why an N > 3 PVP would be useful, I haven't generalized the method yet.
+You can open a feature request on GitHub if you need an N-D version.

 Indices